-The Sub-Fund does not commit to reduce the scope of the investments by a certain minimum rate.
+The Sub-Fund commits to reduce the investment universe by at least 20%.

 What is the policy to assess good governance practices of the investee companies?

 Good governance principles are considered by screening out companies based on their involvement in controversies around international norms corresponding to the four good governance practices: sound management structures, employee relations, remuneration of staff and tax compliance.
 Companies having a severe violation in either of those areas will not be investible.
 For certain cases, flagged issuers shall be on a watch list.
 These companies will appear on this watch list when the Investment Manager believes that engagement may lead to improvements or when the company is assessed to take remedial actions.
 Companies on the watch list remain investible unless the Investment Manager believes that the engagement or the remedial actions of the company does not lead to the desired remedy of the severe controversy.